Fear not … I have summoned you by name; you are mine. When you pass through the waters, I will be with you (Isaiah 43:1-2 NIV).

 Deep breath in.

-Less than an hour later, my husband’s phone rang again.
+Less than an hour later, Brad’s phone rang again.
 “The doctor said Preston actually broke his jaw.
 They need us to pick him up and take him to Charlotte.
 He might need surgery.”

 Gripped by his words, I struggled to think clearly … A broken jaw?
 Surgery?
 It was supposed to be just a few stitches!
 Bags were packed quickly and by the time darkness fell, Charlotte was on the horizon.

 The next several hours were a blur of doctors, x-rays, CAT scans, and surgery plans.
 Bad went to worse as we learned that Preston didn’t just break his jaw … he broke it in three places.